arezamoosavi/alimo.github.io/index.md

 ### [Real-time Fraud Detection](https://github.com/arezamoosavi/FraudDetction-API)

-**Detail:** In this project, a trained model in core of web service is used for classiication sent data:
+**Detail:** In this project, a trained model in core of web service is used for classification the sent data:

-- Based on Credit card data in Kaggle a random forest classifier is trained
+- Based on Credit Card data in Kaggle a random forest classifier is trained
-- Both restful service and a websocket connection is developed with Fastapi for getting data
+- Both restful service and a websocket connection is developed with Fastapi; in order to process the data
-- The results and the data are stored into Cassandra
+- The results and the data are saved into Cassandra
 - This app is built and deployed with docker

 **Tools:** Docker, Fastapi, Random Forest Model, Websocket, Cassandra